 Youth Opportunities Initiative

-The Initiative is a set of measures, planned for 2012 and 2013, to drive down youth unemployment.
-It is part of the EU's Youth on the Move education and employment initiative.
+The Youth Opportunities Initiative was a set of measures that took place in 2012 and 2013 to drive down youth unemployment.
+It was part of the EU's Youth on the Move education and employment initiative.

 To support unemployed young people.
-In particular it aims to help:
+In particular it aimed to help:

 - people who left school or training without having achieved upper-secondary education to return to school or enrol in vocational training for in-demand skills